jndean/Clockchecker/README.md

 python puzzles.py 24
 python puzzles.py 30left
 ```
 I record all (most) previously solved puzzles so that they can be run as unit tests during development.
-You can ru these tests and solve all puzzles using
+You can run these tests and solve all puzzles using
 ```bash
 python -m unittest
 ```